wn-doolittle/caliper-spec/caliper.md

 <a name="assignableProfile" />

 ### 3.3.4 Assignable Profile
 The Assignable Profile models activities associated with digital content assigned to a learner for completion according to specific criteria.
-An [AssignableDigitalResource](#assignableDigitalResource) is provided for representing assigned resources and an individual [Attempt](#attempt) initiated by a learner can also be represented.
+An [AssignableDigitalResource](#assignableDigitalResource) is modeled for representing assigned resources and an individual [Attempt](#attempt) initiated by a learner can also be represented.

 #### Supported events
 [AssignableEvent](#assignableEvent), [NavigationEvent](#navigationEvent), [ViewEvent](#viewEvent)